Chiral Lattice Fermions From Staggered Fields: Introduction

 More recently this approach was revived for lattice fermion actions with superior chiral properties - in a series of papers Poppitz et al. have investigated models using overlap fermions \cite{Poppitz:2009gt,Poppitz:2010at,Chen:2012di} while a gauge invariant path integral measure for overlap chiral fermions in $SO(10)$ was constructed in \cite{Kikukawa:2017ngf}.
-Complementary to this work Grabowska and Kaplan proposed a lattice regulator for chiral gauge theories using domain wall fermions \cite{Grabowska:2015qpk}.
 An earlier proposal combining domain wall fermions and appropriate four fermion interactions was made by Creutz et al in \cite{Creutz:1996xc}.
-However, again, the overall conclusion of this work was that it was difficult, if not impossible, to decouple the chiralities in the continuum limit.\footnote{The exception to this was L\"{u}scher's formal construction of a path integral for $U(1)$ chiral gauge theory in \cite{Luscher:1998du}}
+However, again, the overall conclusion of these studies was that it was difficult, if not impossible, to decouple the chiralities in the continuum limit.\footnote{A possible exception to this was L\"{u}scher's formal construction of a path integral for $U(1)$ chiral gauge theory in \cite{Luscher:1998du} }

 However, in recent years, a series of developments in condensed matter physics have provided new insights into the problem.
-One of the key new ingredients has been the discovery of models in which fermions can acquire masses without breaking symmetries.
-This field was launched by the seminal paper of Kitaev and Fidkowski \cite{Fidkowski:2009dba} who showed that it was possible to design a four fermion interaction that was capable of generating masses for precisely eight zero dimensional Majorana modes without breaking symmetries.
-Subsequent work generalized this to higher dimensions finding that eight Majorana fermions are needed also in two dimensions and sixteen Majorana fermions in three and four (spacetime) dimensions \cite{Ryu:2012he,Qi:2013dsa,You:2014vea,Tachikawa:2018njr} .
-It is now understood that these magic numbers of fermions are tied to the cancellation of certain discrete anomalies in these theories \cite{Kapustin:2014dxa,Garcia-Etxebarria:2018ajm}.
-Indeed, one way to understand the observation of spontaneously broken phases in some of the early numerical work with lattice four fermion theories is that they are needed to satisfy the 't Hooft anomalies for these discrete symmetries.
+One of the key new ingredients has been the discovery of models capable of symmetric mass generation.
+This field was launched by the seminal paper of Kitaev and Fidkowski (FK) \cite{Fidkowski:2009dba} who showed that it was possible to design a four fermion interaction that was capable of generating masses for precisely eight one dimensional Majorana modes without generating symmetry breaking fermion condensates.
+Subsequent work generalized this to higher dimensions finding that sixteen Majorana fermions are needed in three and four (spacetime) dimensions \cite{Ryu:2012he,Qi:2013dsa,You:2014vea,Tachikawa:2018njr}.

+It is now understood that the appearance of specific numbers of fermions in theories where symmetric mass generation is possible, is tied to the cancellation of certain discrete anomalies \cite{Kapustin:2014dxa,Garcia-Etxebarria:2018ajm}.
+Indeed, one way to understand the observation of symmetry broken phases in some of the earlier work on lattice four fermion theories is that they arise as a consequence of the failure to cancel off these discrete anomalies.
+To replicate a non-zero anomaly in the UV requires massless states in the IR which can arise as Goldstone modes arising after the spontaneous breaking of symmetries via fermion condensates.